 What is the Assurance of Salvation

 Assurance is the state of being sure or certain about something; it is a strong and definite statement that something will happen or that something is true.
 But how can you know anything for sure, especially when it has everything to do with where you will be spending eternity?
-What assurance do Christians have with regards to their salvation?
+What assurance do Christians have concerning their salvation?

-That feeling of uncertainty definitely made me anxious over the next 3 days while waiting for the result to be released.
+That feeling of uncertainty made me anxious over the next 3 days while waiting for the results to be released.

 In a similar way, how do you know your hope of heaven will hold up when God’s earth-shattering judgment comes?
-What guarantee do you have that you will not fall away from Christ, remain a Christian until you die, and will in fact live with God in heaven forever?
+What guarantee do you have that you will not fall away from Christ, remain a Christian until you die, and live with God in heaven forever?

 What Does it Mean to Have an Assurance of Salvation?